unpublished // Dark Contemporary Fantasy, YA

-After nearly drowning and the past year of their life slipping away in a fog, 17-year-old Quinn is desperate to return to their chosen home and their best friend, Ishani.
-They’ve also realized they’re in love with her but their timing sucks—Ishani’s little brother is missing, maybe dead, by the same rogue wave that grabbed Quinn, and there might be something much more deadly happening in Null.
+The waters of Null are dark and full of secrets, something 17-year-old Quinn learns after a sneaker wave nearly drowns them.
+As Null’s magic leaches away the memories from their year in Null, Quinn is desperate to return home to their best friend, Ishani, before they forget everything.
+Ishani’s little brother is missing, maybe dead, by the same rogue wave that grabbed Quinn, and there might be something much more deadly happening in Null.

 Their joyous return is marred by a strange message from the local innkeeper but no one but Quinn hears it.
 The next morning a body washes up on shore, but it isn’t Ishani’s brother, and it might not even be human.
 Whisperings about the origins of the town, and how the magic came to be, start to spread.
 But when Merfolk begin stealing townsfolk as sacrifices to save their own people, Null’s impending demise becomes an inevitability: a failed blood ritual spells the town’s end if it isn’t righted.

 A series of earthquakes unseats Null from the world and shakes the foundation of the already off-kilter town.
 Quinn and their friends must unravel the truth of Null’s past, and the ritual magic, from a town hellbent on keeping it secret to save the only place that’s ever felt like home, even if doing so means forfeiting their own lives.
 If they fail, they might not even remember Null, or anyone in it, if it survives at all.

 Glitter & Gasoline

 unpublished // Urban Fantasy, Adult